mjsamp/clsmon/README.md

 The file hacmp.defs (only AIX)

-You will find it in a PowerHA node on the following path so you can make a copy of it:
+You will find it in a PowerHA node on the following path so you can copy it:
 ```bash
 /usr/es/sbin/cluster/hacmp.defs
 ```